C0D3D3V/Moodle-DL/README.md

 ### License
 This project is licensed under the terms of the *GNU General Public License v3.0*.
 For further information, please look [here](http://choosealicense.com/licenses/gpl-3.0/) or [here<sup>(DE)</sup>](http://www.gnu.org/licenses/gpl-3.0.de.html).

+To mention here is, that this project is based on a project from [LucaVazz](https://github.com/LucaVazz/DualisWatcher).
+He did a very great job creating a "DualisWatcher".